Skip to Main Content

 Authorized pets include fish and aquatic amphibians that are contained in an aquarium that does not exceed 10 gallons.
 No more than one aquarium is allowed per person, regardless of tank size.
 Residents are not allowed to have any other pets in units at any time.

-Student Housing will permit a resident's animal to live in their assigned bedroom and, in the resident's presence, within the common areas of Student Housing.
+Student Housing will permit a resident's animal to live in their assigned bedroom.
+Residents with assistance animals are allowed to have their animal in their presence within the common areas of Student Housing.
 Permission is subject to conditions outlined below, which describes specific UAS policies regarding service and assistance animals as well as a resident's responsibility with their animal while living on campus.
 Failure to comply with the policies outlined within a signed agreement may lead to the animal being removed from Student Housing.

-Extended/Overnight Absences: Owners are expected to be with their service/assistance animals regularly.
-Leaving a service or assistance animal in housing overnight or for an extended period of time without the owner present is inappropriate.
-If an owner will not be in the residence for more than 10 hours, they must find alternative accommodations for the animal. owners may not leave their animals with another roommate, nor may the animal stay in another unit.
-The animal should travel with the resident or stay in a local kennel while the resident is away.
+• Extended/Overnight Absences: Owners are expected to be with their service/assistance animals.
+If an owner will not be in the residence for more than 10 hours, they must find alternative accommodations for the animal.
+Handlers may not leave their animals with another roommate overnight, nor may the animal stay in another unit.
+The animal must travel with the resident or stay in a local kennel while the resident is away.

-Animal Cleanliness: Owners are responsible for the cleanliness of their animals.
-This includes the personal hygiene of the animal (being bathed regularly) as well as the cleanliness of UAS facilities, including the individual unit and exterior walkways, lawn areas, etc. Animal waste (indoor and outdoor) must be removed and properly disposed of immediately -- failure to do so will result in cleaning charges and/or removal of the animal.
-An owner must arrange for an appropriate cleaning service if the owner is physically unable to remove and dispose of animal waste.
+• Animal Cleanliness: Owners are responsible for the cleanliness of their animals.
+This includes the personal hygiene of the animal (being bathed regularly) as well as the cleanliness of UAS facilities, including the individual unit and exterior walkways, lawn areas, etc. Animal waste (indoor and outdoor) must be removed and properly disposed of immediately.

 Unauthorized Pets